rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 }
 {{< /highlight >}}

 Okay.
 I don't want to make this more complex as it is.
 But you get the idea that a lot of edge cases for conditional renderings can add up in a simple component.
 Higher order components can solves this issue.
 They can be used to shield away these edge cases as reusable functionalities.
 Thus the `TodoList` has not to worry about it anymore.
-Let's enter the concept of higher order components to deal with it.
+Let's enter the concept of React's higher order components to deal with it.

-# Entering Higher Order Components
+{{% chapter_header "Entering React's Higher Order Components" "react-higher-order-component" %}}

 Higher order components usually take a component and optional arguments as input and return an **enhanced component** of the **input component**.
 In our example, the goal would be to shield away specifically all the conditional rendering edge cases from the `TodoList` component.